mlanza/proposal-command-syntax/README.md

 ```js
 const stats = footballStats!.("Eagles");
 ```
 These kinds of pseudo-query commands are exceptional.
-When you're not traversing the network to query some mutable authority it's still preferrable to keep to return-nothing commands as much as possible.
+When you're not traversing the network to query some mutable authority it's still preferrable to write return-nothing commands wherever possible.
 ### Functions Too?
 Yes.
 Same idea.